 efforts.
 In 2017, Ismail was named one of the American Advertising Federation’s 50

 Most Promising Multicultural Students and traveled to New York City to network with

 some of the biggest names in the advertising industry.
-Many may not know that in 2016
+Many may not know that she

 Dawn graduated cum laude from USC in 1985 with a bachelor’s in journalism.
 Post-graduation,

 she worked for The State Media Co. for 22 years where she had various newsroom positions

 ranging from features editor to copy editor to special projects manager.
 She was a